weygoldt/py2md/README.md

 ```python

 @dataclass
 class Block:
     content: str
     is_code: bool

 ```

 As a next step, lets define a function that helps us parse the command line arguments.
-The only thing we need right now is the location of a python file that you would like to test this with and the location to where the output file should go.
+The only thing we need right now is the location of a Python file that you would like to test this with and the location to where the output file should go.

 ```python

 def argparser():
     parser = argparse.ArgumentParser(